Icelandic Food: The Ultimate Guide to Iceland Food Culture

 In the past, resources in Iceland were scarce because of harsh winters and barren soil.
 Therefore, Iceland’s food culture is rather simple and has an emphasis on making use of what's available.
 With the modern conveniences of the 21st century, Iceland has gone through a cuisine revival in the last couple of decades, with Icelandic chefs re-discovering the possibilities of fresh local ingredients with a nod to the past.

 The bountiful North Atlantic Ocean surrounds Iceland, and the country is blessed with fresh water and a clean natural environment.
 With new technology and renewable geothermal energy, freshly grown, locally sourced ingredients can be enjoyed year-round.
-However, Iceland’s traditional food remains popular with locals and visitors alike.
+However, traditional Icelandic food remains popular with locals and visitors alike.

-Today, Iceland's capital has a wealth of great restaurants, so make sure to book accommodations in Reykjavik if you want to dive into the country's food culture.
+You will find a wealth of great restaurants in Iceland's capital, so make sure to book accommodations in Reykjavik if you want to dive into Iceland's food culture.
 To get around the city, we recommend renting a small budget car to drive within Reykjavik and into the countryside.
-To learn more about the cuisine, you can book a wide range of food tours in Iceland with a local guide, taking you from place to place to try different foods.

 What Do They Eat in Iceland?